Integrative Studio Practice

 • Corporate designer

-Join Indiana’s only professional school of art and design
+Join Indiana’s premier school of art and design